Disclosure: This article contains affiliate links and as an Amazon Associate, we earn from qualifying purchases made through our links.

 So, this is the brief difference between the phono and line input on the stereo receiver or powered amplifier.

-Well, these signals are further amplified by the receiver to make them playable on speakers so now, let’s discuss these in detail.
+Well, these signals are further amplified by the receiver to make them audible on speakers, so now, let’s discuss these in detail.

-The phono input plays three roles in the amplification:
+The phono input plays two roles in the amplification:

 Gains Concept (Important):